yiisoft/active-record/docs/en/testing.md

 ## Docker images

-For greater ease it is recommended to use Docker containers for each DBMS, for this you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that in the root directory of each package.
+For greater ease we recommend to use Docker container for each DBMS.
+For this you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that's in the root directory of each package.

 - [MSSQL 2022](https://github.com/yiisoft/db-mssql/blob/master/docker-compose.yml)
 - [MySQL 8](https://github.com/yiisoft/db-mysql/blob/master/docker-compose.yml)